sundy1994/Project-US-accidents/README.md

 Finally, here are the most common words in the description.
 79.75% of rows contains 'Accidents' or 'Incident', 41.02% of rows contains 'Road' or 'Rd' or 'Ave' or 'st', 29.42% of rows contains 'exit' and 9.94% of rows contains 'closed'.

 ![](https://github.com/sundy1994/Project-US-accidents/blob/main/images/12.%20text2.png)

+## Part 2: Training and Prediction with Machine Learning Models

+### Overview
+The goal of the modeling part is predicting the severity of a traffic accident be based on the key features.
+Since severity has 4 levels, I mainly used classifiers to make predictions.

+To make the dataset suitable for training with machine learning models, I first converted 12 categorical variables into labels using LabelEncoder from sklearn, and then manually dropped all the unnecessary features based on our domian knowledges (such as Zipcode and description).
+After that, I divided the dataset into features (41 columns in total) and label (severity) and split it into training set and testing set.
+As part of feature engineering, I use data mining techinques to extract features from raw, clean datasets based on our domain knowledges & common sense in order to improve the performance of machine learning model.

+### Unsupervised models: PCA and K-means clustering
+To begin with, unsupervised models including PCA and k-means clustering can help selecting features, reducing noise and solve multicolinearity problems.
+After standerdize the dataset with StandardScaler from sklearn, the training set is fited with PCA.
+Based on the explained variance, I selected 31 PCs to build new train_pca and test_pca.

+K-means clustering seeks to find “natural groupings” in data based on distance.
+By plotting distortion vs. number of clusters, I use the "elbow method" to determine k = 4 as the number of clusters.

+### Supervised models

+**Naive Bayes Classifier**

+I used GaussianNB from sklearn.
+Using training set without PCA, I get a testing accruacy of 79.0391%, while the train_pca gives a testing accuracy of 79.7007%.
+There isn't any big improvement, but there's only 31 columns in train_pca, which saves space comparing to 41 columns in the original training set.

+**Decision Tree**

+Decision Tree is imported from sklearn.tree.DecisionTreeClassifier().
+Without pca, I received a testing accuracy of 84.7618% and 84.4178% with PCA.

+**Random Forest**

+Random forest model is basicalky ensembles of decision tree.
+I imported RandomForestClassifier from sklearn.ensemble.
+With n_estimaors = 100, the testin accuracy accuracy is 86.8688%.

+**Logistic Regression**

+LogisticRegression was imported from sklearn.linear_model.
+This model generates an testing accuracy of 86.2758%.
+Both PCA and regularization can't improve the testing accuracy.

+**Stacking**

+Since logistic regression and random forest give better results, I want to whether the testing accuracy will be even higher if we stack them together.
+I imported stacking classifier from sklearn.ensemble.
+As what I expected, the combined model gives a testing accuracy of 89.1705%.
+This will be our final model.

+## Summary
+In this project, I explored the distribution of car accidents with respect to location and time.
+Then, I implemented some machine learning classifiers to predict the severity of car accidents.
+By stacking Random Forest and Logistic Regression, I obtained a testing accuracy of 89.1705%.
+As a next step, I may analyze the wheather conditions and traffic environment, which wasn't focused in this project.
+It's easy to predict that traffic accidents tend to happen more frequently in rainy and snowy days, where the signs are less conspicuous.
+However, this need to be validated with more data in future analysis.